Journalit

 Trade Sync

-Synced MetaTrader or imported CSV trades flow directly into the log.
+Synced MetaTrader 4 or imported broker trades flow directly into the log.

 Manual Entry